ealain/articles/blog-posts/guardian-hands-on/guardian-hands-on.md

 Starting from version 1.0.0, whenever a new rule is added, at least the minor version will be bumped.

-> ⚠ Be careful, if Guardian is configured to stop your deployment whenever a rule fails, not to allow any minor version update, as the introduction a new rule could suddenly stop your deployment.
+> ⚠ If Guardian is configured to stop your deployment whenever a rule fails, do not to allow any minor version update (see [semver](https://docs.npmjs.com/cli/v6/using-npm/semver)), as the introduction of a new rule could suddenly stop your deployment.

-# What makes Guardian different from AWS Trusted Advisor?
+# Guardian: AWS Trusted Advisor's little brother?

+On your path to a perfect AWS Cloud architecture, Guardian is a good first step before the advanced [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/).

+Guardian's background is a different from AWS Trusted Advisor because rules are sourced from the community.
+Because Guardian uses the AWS SDK, power users can also add their own rules with maximum flexibility.

 | Solution | Cost | Source |
 | --- | --- | --- |
 | Guardian | Free | Community |
 | Trusted Advisor | Start from $29 / month ([depends on your plan and monthly AWS charges](https://aws.amazon.com/premiumsupport/pricing)) | AWS |

-Because Guardian uses the AWS SDK, it offers the maximum flexibility to write rules.
+In the end, both tools may be used together. ✨

-# About
+# About Kumo

-This project was started at Kumo, a group of passionate developers highly experienced in Serverless architectures for the Web, to bring the highest quality solutions to our clients.
-Guardian has many valuable learnings of our team to help you learn faster.
+This project was started at [Kumo](https://www.theodo.com/experts/serverless), a group of passionate developers highly experienced in Serverless architectures for the Web, to bring the highest quality solutions to our clients.
+Guardian has many valuable learnings of our team to help _you_ learn faster.

 Feel free to reach out to us on [Twitter](https://twitter.com/kumoserverless) if you have any questions or feedback.